iterorganization/IMAS-Python/docs/source/identifiers.rst

 Some identifiers may have aliases defined in the Data Dictionary.
 An alias provides an alternative name for accessing the same identifier value.
-This is particularly useful for chemical elements and isotopes where multiple naming conventions exist.
+This is particularly useful where multiple naming conventions exist.

-Aliases can be accessed in the same ways as canonical names:
+Aliases can be accessed in the same ways as canonical names.

+Aliases starting with a number can be accessible using ["235U"] but not material_identifier.235U because of Python construct limitation.

+Aliases that begin with a number (e.g., 235U) cannot be accessed using dot notation (e.g., material_identifier.235U) due to Python’s syntax restrictions.
+Instead, such aliases must be accessed using dictionary-style indexing, for example: material_identifier["235U"].

 .. code-block:: python
     :caption: Working with identifier aliases